pism/pism/doc/sphinx/manual/practical-usage/mass-conservation.rst

    Click :download:`here <conservation/ice_mass_accounting_error.txt>` to download this
    `ncap2` script.

-All names on the right-hand side correspond to valid PISM diagnostic quantities.
+All names on the right-hand side above correspond to valid PISM diagnostic quantities.
+They were generated using run-time option `-extra_file` etc.; see :ref:`sec-saving-diagnostics`.

 To check that all changes in mass are accounted for, download the script above and run\ [#f2]_